Annual losses from worldwide fraud on credit, debit and prepaid cards hit $16.3 billion in 2014.

 The law is clear when it comes to dispute resolution after a fraud is reported, says Barhaji.
 “The law allows card issuers to conform to standards set by the industry in terms of dispute processes, chargeback as well as fraud liability management.
 EMV compliance is also a regulatory requirement in the UAE to protect consumers.
 The UAE Banks Federation has a fraud prevention committee, which brings card issuers together to manage fraud risk effectively.”

-The dispute processes are fairly standardised across banks, he adds.
+The dispute processes are fairly standardized across banks, he adds.

 “Banks would typically ask you to fill a form to capture the relevant details,” explains Barhaji.
 “The bank would then liaise directly with all the parties involved to investigate and resolve.”